sbnd/sbnd_fcms_events/README.md

-sbnd_fcms_events
+Events Component
 ================

-Events package

-Backend component that includes events list with calendar and possibility of setting time and message to remind for every event.
-It can be used for web sites and mobile applications.
+Backend component for managing events.
+Possibility to set reminders of an event.
+It can be used to feed web sites and/or mobile applications.

-backend component(s) : YES
-frontend component(s): NO
+The component has a backend part only, accessible from backend login form : domain/cp

 For more information: http://fcms.sbnd.net/